night-fury-rider/best-price/README.md

 ## Prerequisite

-- Mobile with USB debugging enabled
+- The mobile with USB debugging enabled
-- Mobile and laptop are on the same wifi.
+- The mobile and laptop are on the same Wi-Fi network.

-## Install the app on mobile
+## Install the app on the mobile device

 ```
 yarn android